-- 1. The Backlit Touch MA Remote Controller shall be capable of controlling up to 16 indoor units (defined // as 1 group). - 2.
-The Backlit Touch MA Remote Controller shall only be the only controller in the group.
+- 1. The Backlit Touch MA Remote Controller shall be capable of controlling up to 16 indoor units (defined //'as 1 group). - 2.
+The Backlit Touch MA Remote Controller shall only be the only controller in the group. - 3.
+Coordinate location of controller with Engineer and Owner.